India State of Forest Report 2021

 Hello friends, this post highlights the important points of the recently published “India State of Forest Report 2021″.
 This is a biennial report which is published by the Forest Survey of India.
 This is a very important topic for various competitive exams for the next two years.

 • Forest Cover refers to the extent of land area that is covered by forest resources in the country.

-• Forest Survey of India (FSI) undertaking assessment of Forest Cover of the country for the first time in the year 1987.
+• Forest Survey of India (FSI) undertook an assessment of the Forest Cover of the country for the first time in the year 1987.

 Which type of land covers under “Forest Cover Assessment?”

-• All lands more than 1 hectare in area with a tree canopy density of more than 10 percent, including tree orchards, bamboo, palms etc.
+• All lands more than 1 hectare in an area with a tree canopy density of more than 10 percent, including tree orchards, bamboo, palms, etc.

 • Recorded forest and other government lands.

 • Bhupendar Yadav, Union Environment, Forest and Climate change minister released the India State of Forest Report 2021′.

 • The biennial report is prepared by the Forest Survey of India (FSI), which has been liable to assess the forest and tree resources of the country.

 • FSI was founded in – June 1981